Klaus Mylius: Awards

-Klaus Mylius is a member of the American Biographical Institute (ABI), a Fellow of the American Biographical Institute (F.A.B.I.), an American Medal of Honor of the ABI and an International Peace Prize.
+Klaus Mylius was a member of the American Biographical Institute (ABI), a Fellow of the American Biographical Institute (F.A.B.I.), an American Medal of Honor of the ABI and an International Peace Prize.

 Works

-Klaus Mylius has published more than 25 books of his own and continues to be involved in almost 50 books, each of which reached several, sometimes up to 5 editions.
+Klaus Mylius published more than 25 books of his own and continued until his death to be involved in almost 50 books, each of which reached several, sometimes up to 5 editions.
 In addition, there are about 450 scientific articles and reviews.